edyu/wtf-zig-erasure/README.md

 The other benefit is actually due to necessity of metaprogramming.
 One of the primary reasons to use metaprogramming is to allow for different behaviors for different types.

 Because you have to know precisely how much memory to allocate at compile time, **Zig** types must be complete at compile type.
-What it means is that if you want to a *type function* (once again, see [WTF Zig Comptime](https://zig.news/edyu/wtf-is-zig-comptime-and-inline-257b)) to create different types based on some variable you pass, that variable must be comptime.
+What it means is that if you want to use a *type function* (once again, see [WTF Zig Comptime](https://zig.news/edyu/wtf-is-zig-comptime-and-inline-257b)) to create different types based on some variable you pass, that variable must be comptime.

 One example is say you want to create a matrix type and that a matrix type of *3 x 3* should be completely separate from a matrix type of *4 x 4* in that you cannot simply treat them in the same way.
 However, you do want to use the same *type function* to create both matrices, then you must declare the *n* in *n x n* matrix as a `comptime` variable that you pass in.